r4in1ng/mdzplus-mod/README.md

 ## Credits

-All credits goes to the original authors of Mini DayZ(+), notably Arclighting and Altero for the Mini DayZ+ modification.
+All credits goes to the original authors of Mini DayZ(+), notably Altero for the Mini DayZ+ modification.